postmanlabs/labs-docs/src/pages/docs/postman-pro/managing-pro/billing.md

 ### Failed payments

-If you have a card on file with us, our system will automatically attempt 3 times to charge it.
-If this is unsuccessful, team members will [billing privileges](/docs/postman-pro/managing-pro/managing-your-team/#managing-roles) will be notified via email.
+If you have a card on file, Postman will automatically attempt 3 times to charge it.
+If this is unsuccessful, team members with [billing privileges](/docs/postman-pro/managing-pro/managing-your-team/#managing-roles) will be notified via email.

 [![failed payment email](https://assets.postman.com/postman-docs/failed-payment-email.jpg)](https://assets.postman.com/postman-docs/failed-payment-email.jpg)

-If payment is unsuccessful, we offer a grace period of 10 days to avoid service disruption.
+If payment is unsuccessful, Postman offers a grace period of 10 days to avoid service disruption.
 For invoice-based teams, this means 10 days following the due date listed on the invoice.

 > All team members are notified in the event of non-payment and subsequent service deactivation in the Postman app.